wowashuwow/wowashuwow.github.io/index.md

 title: Hi!
 I'm Ashutosh.
 ---

-~~I’m a digital content specialist working in marketing at [rtCamp](https://rtcamp.com/), an agency building web solutions for enterprises.
-I write the company newsletter centered around WordPress that is loved by 4000+ people, including folks from Automattic, Google, Astra, and more.~~
+~~I’m a digital content specialist working in marketing at [rtCamp](https://rtcamp.com/), an agency building WordPress solutions for enterprises.
+I write the company newsletter centered around WordPress that is loved by folks from Automattic, Google, Astra, and more.~~

 ~~I’m currently back in college, finishing my degree in automotive engineering at IIT Madras.
 It’s a long story.~~